openyurtio/openyurt/README.md

 \
 The above figure demonstrates the core OpenYurt architecture.
 The major components consist of:
 - **[YurtHub](https://openyurt.io/docs/next/core-concepts/yurthub)**: YurtHub runs on worker nodes as static pod and serve as a node sidecar to handle requests that comes from components(like Kubelet, Kubeproxy and so on) on worker nodes to kube-apiserver.
-- **[Yurt Controller Manager](https://openyurt.io/docs/next/core-concepts/yurt-controller-manager)**: It includes node controller that ships from upstream node controller to support edge computing requirements and csr controller that used to handle CSRs from OpenYurt components.
+- **[Yurt Controller Manager](https://openyurt.io/docs/next/core-concepts/yurt-controller-manager)**: It includes several controllers for edge control loops.
+  `nodelifecycle` controller is shipped from upstream node controller to support edge computing requirements.
+  `yurtcsrapprover` controller is used for handling CSRs from OpenYurt components.
+  `daemonpodupdater` controller is used for providing OTA and Auto upgrade model for DaemonSet workload.
+  `servicetopologycontroller` is used for reconciling endpoints/endpointslices when service or nodepool happen to change.
 - **[Yurt App Manager](https://openyurt.io/docs/next/core-concepts/yurt-app-manager)**: It manages several CRD resources introduced in OpenYurt: [NodePool](docs/enhancements/20201211-nodepool_uniteddeployment.md), [YurtAppSet](docs/enhancements/20201211-nodepool_uniteddeployment.md), [YurtAppDaemon](docs/enhancements/20210729-yurtappdaemon.md)
   and [YurtIngress](docs/proposals/20210628-nodepool-ingress-support.md).